xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

     - What judgments should we study? (mathematical structures)
     - What are the relations between judgments?
-    - TO collect pattens and to reuse proofs.
+    - To collect pattens and to reuse proofs.

 # CHAPTER 2 From Buccaneers to Guinea Pigs: The Genesis of Causal Inference